somaticbits/hentools/docs/commands.md

 ``cancel objkt1 ...``

 **DESCRIPTION**
-``cancel`` swaps by pulling latest swap ID from owner and cancelling swap
+``cancel`` swaps by pulling latest swap ID from owner and cancelling it

 **OPTIONS**
 none